50enta/ws-challenge/README.md

 - The first for the _Load Balancer_,
 - The second for the _Reverse Proxy_, and
-- The third party for the SpringBoot application.
+- The third, for the Spring Boot application.

 ![A test image](sp.png)